-8Helsinger, Elizabeth, Robin LAuterbach Sheets, and William Veeder.
-The Woman Question: Social Issues 1837-1883. new York: Garland, 1983.
+&lt;sup>17 He1singer, Elizabeth, Robin LAuterbach Sheets, and William Veeder.
+The Woman Question: Social Issues 1837-1883.
+New York: Garland.
+1983

-- 1. A married woman has no legal existence whether or not she is living with her husband; - 2.
-Her property is his property; - 3.
-She cannot make a will, the law gives what she has to her husband despite her wishes or his behavior; - 4.
-She may not keep her earnings; - 5.
-He may sue for restitution of conjugal rights and thus force her, as if a slave to return to his home; - 6.
-She is not allowed to defend herself in divorce; - She cannot divorce him since the House of Lords in effect will not grant a divorce to her; - 8.
+- 6. She is not allowed to defend herself in divorce; - 7.
+She cannot divorce him since the House of Lords in effect will not grant a divorce to her; - 8.
 She cannot sue for libel; - 9.
-She cannot sign a lease or transact business; - She cannot claim support from her husband, his only obligation is to make sure she doesn't land in the parish poorhouse if he has means; - 11.
+She cannot sign a lease or transact business; - 10.
+She cannot claim support from her husband, his only obligation is to make sure she doesn't land in the parish poorhouse if he has means; - 11.
 She cannot bind her husband to any agreement.